Random coalescing geodesics in first-passage percolation: The midpoint problem

+We are now prepared to prove Lemma~\ref{cunningham} and hence complete the solution to the midpoint problem.
+We shall divide the proof into two cases, depending on whether the asymptotic shape has many sides or few, in which case the shape is a polygon.
+We begin with the easier case when it has at least 40 sides.\\

+\emph{Case 1: The shape has many sides.} Assume that $\ball$ has at least 40 sides.
+From the work of Damron and Hanson~\cite{damhan14} we obtain in Theorem~\ref{yahoo} the existence of (at least) 40 random coalescing geodesics, all of which are asymptotically directed into distinct sides of $\ball$.
+We shall let $\mathcal{F}$ denote such a set of 40 random coalescing geodesics with the property that if $G$ is in $\mathcal{F}$ then so is the geodesic obtained from $G$ by rotation $\pi/2$.
+Among these 40 geodesics at most two may contain $v$ in its set of asymptotic directions, and any consecutive sequence of ten geodesics in $\mathcal{F}$ can span an angle at most $\pi/2$.

+Let $G^{+1},G^{+2},\ldots,G^{+40}$ be a counterclockwise enumeration of the geodesics in $\mathcal{F}$, starting with the counterclockwise-most geodesic that contains $v$ is its set of directions (should such a geodesic exist, otherwise start with the first geodesic counterclockwise of $v$).
+Similarly we let $G^{-1},G^{-2},\ldots,G^{-40}$ be a clockwise enumeration of the geodesics starting with the clockwise-most geodesic containing $v$.
+With probability tending to one $v_k$ will line counterclockwise between $G^{-2}$ and $G^{+2}$.
+By Lemma~\ref{lma:slices}, with probability tending to zero, we have $0\in\geo(u_k,v_k)$ while $u_k$ lie counterclockwise between $\bar G^{+3}$ and $\bar G^{-3}$, where again $\bar G^{\pm i}$ is the geodesic obtained from $G^{\pm i}$ by rotation $\pi$.
+In particular, both $v$ and $-u$ has to lie strictly counterclockwise between $G^{-5}$ and $G^{+5}$.
+Since these geodesics cannot span an angle larger than $\pi/2$ it is possible to find a half-plane $H_i$ which $G^{-5}$ and $G^{+5}$ eventually move into.
+These geodesics and the two obtained via rotation $\pi$ together give a set of random coalescing geodesics for which Lemma~\ref{cunningham} holds.\\

-We shall therefore, for the remainder of this section, assume that~\eqref{sentencing} holds and that the asymptotic shape has at most 16 sides, in which case $\ball$ is a polygon.
-The argument will in this case be extensive and will have to accommodate a range of possibilities, such as if the geodesics we consider are clockwise isolated or clockwise limits.
+\emph{Case 2: The shape has few sides.} We shall, for the remainder of this section, assume that~\eqref{sentencing} holds and that $\ball$ is a polygon (possibly with few sides).
+The argument will in this case be extensive and will have to accommodate a range of possibilities, such as whether the geodesics we consider are clockwise isolated or clockwise dense.

 Fix $\eps\in(0,\delta/100)$.
 If $v$ is a direction of differentiability of $\ball$, then let $G^+=G^-$ denote the (unique) random coalescing geodesic associated with the tangent line in direction $v$.
 If instead $\ball$ has a corner at $v$, then let $G^-$ denote the random coalescing geodesic associated with the side clockwise of $v$ and define $G^+$ idem counterclockwise of $v$; see Figure~\ref{fig:mid5}.
-Next we choose an increasing sequence of geodesics $(G_n^-)_{n\ge1}$ as follows: If $G^-$ is counterclockwise isolated, then let $G_n^-$ denote its clockwise neighbor.
-If $G^-$ is a counterclockwise limit, then pick $G_n^-<G^-$ so that
+Next we choose an increasing sequence of geodesics $(G_n^-)_{n\ge1}$ as follows: If $G^-$ is cw-isolated, then let $G_n^-$ denote its clockwise neighbor.
+If $G^-$ is cw-dense, then pick $G_n^-<G^-$ so that

 By Proposition~\ref{bordeaux} there is a unique geodesic for each tangent line of $\ball$, so there is no restriction to assume that each geodesic in the sequence $(G_n^-)_{n\ge1}$ has the same set of limiting directions; either they are all directed in the corner clockwise of the side associated to $G^-$, or they all coincide with the geodesic associated with the side clockwise of that corner.
 We choose similarly a decreasing sequence $(G_n^+)_{n\ge1}$ counterclockwise of $G^+$.